iotaledger/iota.js/README.md

 ### `addChecksum`

-Takes an 81-trytes address or a list of addresses as input and calculates the 9-trytes checksum of the address(es).
+Takes a tryte-encoded input value and adds a checksum (length is user defined).
+Standard checksum length is 9 trytes.
+If `isAddress` is defined as true, it will validate if it's a correct 81-tryte enocded address.

 #### Input
 ```
-iota.utils.addChecksum(address)
+iota.utils.addChecksum(inputValue, checksumLength, isAddress)
 ```

-1. **`address`**: `String | List` Either an individual address, or a list of addresses.
+1. **`inputValue`**: `String | List` Either an individual tryte value, or a list of tryte values.
+2. **`checksumLength`**: `Int` Checksum length
+3. **`isAddress`**: `Bool` indicates whether the input value should be validated as an address (81-trytes)

 #### Returns
-`String | List` - returns the 90-trytes addresses (81-trytes address + 9-trytes checksum) either as a string or list, depending on the input.
+`String | List` - returns the input value + checksum either as a string or list, depending on the input.

 ---